 Natural women don’t have this problem, but it is a common fear amongst relaxed ladies.
 We have all heard stories of women going in for a touch up and leaving with their hair going down their backs – the WRONG way.
-We love relaxers, but live in constant fear of going bald because of them.
-A relaxer is troubling, but a BAD relaxer is terrifying.
+We love relaxers, but if you fall victim to a relaxer being applied incorrectly (i.e. not mixing the chemicals correctly, leaving the relaxer in for too long, etc.), it can lead to hair thinning/hair loss.
 To prevent this, follow the directions that come with the relaxer and take the following precautions:

-2. Protect your already processed hair.
-In order to prevent over-processing, your hair, and causing MORE damage, coat your already relaxed hair in an oil like olive oil and try your best not to overlap the relaxer
+- Protect your already processed hair.
+In order to prevent over-processing, your hair, and causing more damage, coat your already relaxed hair in an oil like olive oil and try your best not to overlap the relaxer

-4.COMPLETELY rinse out the relaxer.
+- Rinse out the relaxer completely.
 Failing to do so can and will lead to breakage.

-5. Neutralize.
+- Neutralize.
 This stops the chemical reaction.
-If you do not wash with a NEUTRALIZING shampoo (no exceptions), the relaxer will continue to straighten your hair and can lead to hair loss.
+If you do not wash with a neutralizing shampoo (no exceptions), the relaxer will continue to straighten your hair and can lead to hair loss.

 I had a bad run in with a relaxer once.
 I allowed my aunt to relax my hair(never again!) and she relaxed from root to tip (a big no-no).
 Immediately after she did my hair, I thought my hair felt good because it felt lighter, but I later found out that it felt lighter because it thinned out!
 A lot of my hair had fallen out and I was left with odd uneven layers.